zihmm/prompt-deck/README.md

 5. Start the next round

 ## Datasource
-The data source is set up on a XLSX-file (Excel), because all in our tem can handle it (instead of a database).
-You're totaly free to implement your own data source.
+The data source is set up on a XLSX-file (Excel), because all in our team can handle it (instead of a database).
+You're totally free to implement your own data source.
 It's implemented using a very simple repository pattern.
 Yout just need to implement the `App\Contracts\Repository` interface to build your own.

 #### XLSX structure